nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## 1. Preface

-MyLedger is a desktop app for managing finances, designed for university students studying locally or on exchange.
+MyLedger is a desktop app for managing finances, designed for university students in the National University of Singapore (NUS), studying locally or on exchange.
 It is optimized for use via a Command Line Interface (CLI).
 For students that can type fast, MyLedger can help them record and classify their transactions into categories.
 Students can expect to get an overview of their transactions at a glance, which helps them to monitor their budget and expenses more effciently.

+All currency amounts used in MyLedger is based of the **Singapore Dollar (SGD)**.

-This developer guide provides a detailed view of the overall structure of MyLedger V2.0 and explains how its components and functions are implemented.
+This developer guide provides a detailed view of the overall structure of MyLedger V2.1 and explains how its components and functions are implemented.
 Additionally, it outlines the specific parameters that were established before feature development began.
 The aim is to help developers gain a comprehensive understanding of the application's operation and how to maintain it without difficulty.

 ## 2. Acknowledgements